Last updated on April 14th, 2023 at 11:38 am

 Bitcoin and other cryptocurrencies were established to bring about a new and secure means of transaction, free from bankers and brokers.

-Investors are realizing that technology’s high-security also means they could easily get locked out.
+Investors are realizing that technology’s high security also means they could easily get locked out.
 More alarming is the fact that cryptocurrencies are now a breeding ground for cybercriminals.

-Hackers are now targeting cryptocurrencies because it’s immediate and its ready money.
+Hackers are now targeting cryptocurrencies because it’s immediate and ready money.
 This article tackles how to stay protected when trading cryptocurrencies irrespective of your location.

-Dangers of Trading and Storing Cryptocurrencies
+Dangers of Trading Cryptocurrencies

 While cryptocurrency is known to be the more secure way of transaction, it comes with its own risks as discussed below:

 - Phishing and Malware